What is a Patch Cable? - Qiling

 sc patch cord

-The SC patch cord shields fiber from damage due to its thick outer body.
-This cable is efficient and cost-effective, and you'll mainly use it on fiber optic networks.
+The SC patch cord protects the fiber from damage due to its thick outer body, making it efficient and cost-effective, primarily used in fiber optic networks.

 4. ST Patch Cable